-Personal Capital has a super sweet dashboard which provides a snapshot of your complete financial picture.
-Whether you’re a newbie or an old pro, the dashboard is easy to use, allowing you to view all of your accounts in one place.
-Here you’ll find balances for all of your linked bank accounts, a list of your current investments and their balances, as well as a quick peek at your monthly cash flow.
-You’ll also be able to check out your current net worth on an easy to read graph.
-Here’s a peek at the dashboard:
+On the Personal Capital dashboard, you’ll find balances for all of your linked bank accounts, a list of your current investments and their balances, as well as a snapshot of your monthly cash flow.
+You can also check out your current net worth on an easy to read graph.

 How We Use It: Of course, the dashboard is the first thing we see each time we log into our account.
 It allows us to quickly see if there’s been any major changes to our financial standing.
 We simply check out what’s been happening on the dashboard, then move on to the other tools for more in-depth info.

-Using the free financial tools at Personal Capital makes tracking your net worth a breeze.
-Just link all of your asset accounts (banks, investments, etc.) with your liabilities (mortgage, student loans, car loans, credit card debt, etc.) and voila!
-Personal Capital does the math for you, plopping your number right on the dashboard.
-Using the software, you can easily track your financial progress month after month – or even daily if you’d like.
-Here’s a shot of what you’ll see:
+The free financial tools at Personal Capital make tracking your net worth a breeze.
+Just link all of your asset accounts (banks, investments, etc.) with your liabilities (mortgage, student loans, car loans, credit card debt, etc.) and – voila! – Personal Capital does the math for you.
+You can even see your number directly from the dashboard.

-How We Use It: Personally, we’d drive ourselves crazy if we checked in on our net worth every day.
-We look at building wealth as a long-term proposition and try to keep emotions out of our decision making as much as possible.
-Since our investments and retirement accounts are part of the equation, net worth can vary greatly from day to day.
-Instead of riding the emotional highs and lows of the market, we take a look at our net worth about once a month or so, just to make sure we are staying on track.
-Again, for us, building wealth is a marathon, not a sprint.
+How We Use It: Due to swings in the stock market, net worth can vary greatly from day to day.
+Instead of riding the emotional highs and lows of the market, we look at our net worth about once a month or so, just to make sure we are staying on track.
+For us, building wealth is a marathon, not a sprint.

 Investment Checkup Tool

-The Investment Checkup Tool is another great addition to the Personal Capital lineup.
-After you link your accounts, this tool analyzes how well your investments are doing and provides ideas for how they could do even better.
+The Investment Checkup Tool is another powerful addition to the Personal Capital lineup.
+After linking your accounts, this tool performs an analysis on the success of your investments.
+Then, it generates ideas for how they could do even better.
 You’ll even get a customized investment plan based on your current portfolio holdings and stated goals.

 How We Use It: This is another valuable tool that we use on a semi-regular basis.
-Because we are DIY investors, we’ve used the suggestions on a number of occasions to rebalance our portfolio so it aligns with our ideal asset allocation mix.
-Before we make a change, we always compare Personal Capital’s suggestions with those provided by our brokerage account.
-When we get a suggestion from both to rebalance our holdings in a certain manner (which is almost always the case), we go ahead and make the change.
+As DIY investors, the suggestions about our asset allocation mix are extremely helpful.
+Before making any changes, we always compare Personal Capital’s suggestions with those provided by our brokerage account.
+When they both tell us to rebalance our holdings in the same way (which is almost always the case), we go ahead and make the change.

 Simple.
 They provide wealth management services.